jamesdahall/LibertyInfoSite/content/_index.md

 about_section:
     enable: true
     title: "Why We Are Different"
     content: "From safeguarding sensitive data to supporting critical operations we enable unparalleled cybersecurity.
-By applying years of Federal and Healthcare space cybersecurity practices to your orgnization's unique needs we help craft custom solutations to ensure your data stays your data."
+By applying years of Federal and Healthcare space cybersecurity practices to your organization’s unique needs we help craft custom solutions to ensure your data stays your data."
     contact_boxes:
         - icon: "/images/call.png"
           pretitle: "Number"